 DiagnosisThis section has been translated automatically.

-The examination often reveals an icterus, a larger abdominal girth (due to ascites), oedema, gynecomastia, skin bleeding, and in the case of hepatic encephalopathy, flapping tremor and disturbances of consciousness.
-Typical, but late occurring, are the so-called hepatic skin signs: spidernaevi (vascular spider), leukonyia (milk glass nails), pruritus, varnished tongue, skin atrophy ("banknote skin") as well as palmar or plantar erythema.
-Further clinical signs of alcoholic cirrhosis of the liver are caput medusae (rare), Dupuytren's contractures and a lack of abdominal hair in men (abdominal baldness, "belly baldness").
+Examination often reveals icterus, increased abdominal girth (ascites-related), edema, gynecomastia, skin hemorrhages, and flapping tremor and impaired consciousness in hepatic encephalopathy.
+Typical, but appearing late, are the so-called hepatic skin signs: spidernaevi (vascular spider), leuconychia (milk glass nails), pruritus, lacquer tongue, skin atrophy ("bill skin"), and palmar or plantar erythema.
+Other clinical signs of alcoholic cirrhosis include caput medusae (rare), Dupuytren contractures, and lack of abdominal hair in males (abdominal baldness, "belly baldness").

 Complication(s)This section has been translated automatically.

 Goat syndrome (alcohol toxic liver damage + hemolytic anemia + hyperlipidemia).

 Fully developed liver cirrhosis with hepatic insufficiency, portal hypertension and its vascular consequences.

 Tendency to hypoglycemia (inhibition of gluconeogenesis by alcohol).

 Further extrahepatic alcohol damage (neuropsychiatric disorders, alcohol withdrawal syndromes, gastrointestinal disorders such as nausea and diarrhoea, circulatory disorders such as tachycardia and hypertension, pancreatitis, etc.).